-Chair: Associate Professor Leesa McBroom Associate Professor: Nichole Spencer

-Assistant Professors: Annette Behney, Kristen Blochlinger, Sarah Light, Patricia Richter and Melissa Timmons

-Instructor: Debra Penrod
+Chair: Associate Professor Leesa McBroom Assistant Professors: Annette Behney, Kristen Blochlinger, Sarah Light, Patricia Richter and Melissa Timmons Instructor: Debra Penrod www.jewell.edu/nursing

->> www.jewell.edu/nursing

 William Jewell College grants the Bachelor of Science degree with a major in nursing to traditional students through 3-year and 4-year tracks.
 For students who have already completed a Bachelor's degree in a different field, there are 12-month or 16-month accelerated track (AT) programs.
-A degree-completion program is also available for students who have an Associate's degree in nursing and a license as an RN but who desire to finish a Bachelor's degree in nursing.
-[Refer to the Admission section of the catalog for details about qualifying for these nontraditional programs.]
+[Refer to the Admission section of the catalog for details about qualifying for these accelerated programs.]